plantformatics/maize_282_diversity_scATAC/README.md

 ## Data sets

-Raw and processed data from this study were deposited to NCBI GEO: [GSEXXXXXX](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE155178)
+Raw and processed data from this study can be found at NCBI GEO: [GSEXXXXXX](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE155178)